plule/MPCIC/README.md

 ![Test](https://github.com/plule/MPCIC/workflows/Test/badge.svg)
 ![Publish](https://github.com/plule/MPCIC/workflows/Publish/badge.svg)

+# DEPRECATED

+I've since made [MPC Valet](https://plule.github.io/mpc_valet/) that offers the same functionality but in the browser, with a GUI.

+## Introduction

 MPCIC is a basic command line software generating MPC keygroup instruments.

 It takes as an input a list of .wav files named after their root note, and create an xpm file that can be loaded in the modern MPCs.